Zeenobit/Historian/README.md

 * `TextAnchor` Alignment of the text relative to the bounds of the element.
 Supports any one of these values: `UpperLeft`, `UpperCenter`, `UpperRight`, `MiddleLeft`,`MiddleCenter`, `MiddleRight`, `LowerLeft`, `LowerCenter`, and `LowerRight`. _Default: MiddleCenter_
 * `FontSize` Size of the font.
 Note that rich text format specifiers can override this. _Default: 10_
 * `FontStyle` Style of the font.
 Supports any one of these values: `Normal`, `Bold`, `Italic`, and `BoldAndItalic`.
 Note that rich text format specifiers can override this. _Default: Normal_
+* `Color` Color of the font.
+Note that rich text format specifiers can override this. _Default: 1.0,1.0,1.0,1.0_

 Refer to [Unity's Manual](http://docs.unity3d.com/Manual/StyledText.html) for details on Rich Text formatting syntax.